-Victims of peer on peer harm will be supported by the school's pastoral system and referred to specialist agencies including, as examples, 'CAMHS', 'Brook' and 'Barnardo's'.
-A risk assessment may need to be in place.
+Victims of child on child sexual harm will be supported by the school's pastoral system and referred to specialist agencies including, for example, 'CAMHS', 'Brook' and 'Barnardo's'.
+When there has been a report of sexual violence, the designated safeguarding lead (or a deputy) will make an immediate risk and needs assessment.
+Where there has been a report of sexual harassment, the need for a risk assessment will be considered on a case-by-case basis.
+School will evaluate the situation on an individual basis and complete a risk assessment as required.
+Risk assessments will be recorded (paper or electronic) and will be kept under regular review.
 The school curriculum will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including 'sexting' or 'initiation/hazing' behaviours.